Menu Close

 From north to south on the Makarska Riviera

-The Makarska Riviera in Split-Dalmatia County starts in Brela, which is just over 50 kilometres south of Split, and then continues south to Gradec.
-This is the beautiful and clear Adriatic Sea with pebble beaches.
+The Makarska Riviera, located in Split-Dalmatia County, starts in Brela, just over 50 kilometres south of Split, and then continues south to Gradec.
+Along the entire coastline, the beautiful and clear Adriatic Sea meets with its pebble beaches.

 Makarska rivieran